birme/contact-form-svc/README.md

 # Contact Form Service

-Provides a contact form backend with support for the following transports:
+Provides a contact form backend with support for sending message to Slack and more to be added.

-- Slack

 ## Install